anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 The learner $\red\alpha$ does not send any messages according to the protocol, so it's not meaningful to talk about it being live or safe.

-Unfortunately, no one knowns $\reallylive$ and $\reallysafe$, so we now characterize the assumptions $\red\alpha$ must make in order to get guarantees.
+Unfortunately, no one knowns $\reallylive$ and $\reallysafe$, so we now characterize the assumptions $\red\alpha$ must make in order to get safety and liveness guarantees.

 ### Quorums

 A [quorum](https://en.wikipedia.org/wiki/Quorum_(distributed_computing)) is a set of acceptors sufficient to make $\red\alpha$ decide.
 Whenever any quorum remains safe and live, $\red\alpha$ should _eventually_ reach a decision.
-Quorums are determined by chain policy (e.g. proof of stake).
+Quorums are determined by chain policy (e.g., proof of stake).
 We designate the set of quorums $Q_{\red\alpha}$ (so each element of $Q_{\red\alpha}$ is a set of acceptors).
 In general, for any quorum $q_{\red\alpha} \in Q_{\red\alpha}$, any superset of acceptors is also a quorum (adding more safe and live acceptors doesn't make $\red\alpha$ no longer able to decide).
 Formally,